-Facebook News will serve up reporting from major publishers, including The Wall Street Journal, USA Today, and BuzzFeed.
+Facebook News will serve up reporting from over 200 general news publishers, including The Wall Street Journal, USA Today, and BuzzFeed.
 According to The Verge, it's even paying some publishers, offering a new revenue stream in the industry.
 Facebook said publishers who wish to participate will need to be in its News Page Index, which it developed in "collaboration with the industry to identify news content".

 Publishers will need to abide by Facebook’s Publisher Guidelines, which supposedly includes "a range of integrity signals in determining product eligibility, including misinformation - as identified based on third-party fact checkers - community standards violations (e.g., hate speech), clickbait, engagement bait, and others".
 Facebook has promised to continually check integrity status to ensure eligibility criteria is being met.